-Advocacy & Laws
+Advocacy and Laws

 Our mental health system isn’t broken–it’s never been built.
 The history of our mental health movement shows that state institutions were rightly closed in the 1970s, yet the funding for community-based services never materialized through grants or public or private insurance.
 The positive changes that have occurred and the additional services available came about thanks to the power of people’s voices.